covid-19 & our international programmes

 The courses will be taught in English and French.
 A passive knowledge of these languages should suffice to be able to follow the courses.

-The courses are planned on Wednesday afternoons and evenings (3.30-8.00pm) and take place in our campus in Heverlee.
+The courses are planned on Wednesday afternoons and/or evenings (1.45-8.30pm) and take place in our campus in Heverlee.
 The courses of 'CLIL Didactics' and 'CLIL Linuguistics' form an exception, since they are planned on 4,5 days (Thursdays and Fridays) during the academic year:

 The enrolment fee is 680 euros.
 This fee does not include the cost of the language course.